d7knight/CalculatorService/README.md

 - enterClear() - full clear
 - getDisplay() - returns current display as a string

-I fully implemented the calculator service and tested it thoroughly using plenty of unit tests afterwards.
+I fully implemented the calculator service (Matching the behaviour of the calculator in windows 10) and tested it thoroughly using plenty of unit tests afterwards.

 #Completion Time